 Kenya Simon joined Out Leadership in 2018.
 In her role, Kenya is a primary point of contact for our member companies, overseeing Out Leadership’s customer service processes and facilitating engagement opportunities to maximize member’s ROI.
 Kenya holds a B.A. in Music Industry and Public Relations from Monmouth University, and has a background in the entertainment and fashion industry.
 After a decade-long career working for music industry giants such as Sony and Warner Music, Kenya received an opportunity to join PwC (PricewaterhouseCoopers LLP), where she was most recently part of the Marketing & Sales team focusing on client entertainment, alumni relations, and client experience reporting.
 During her time there, she found a passion for diversity & inclusion work, and notably secured the first ever official sponsorship of NYC Pride and WorldPride from a “Big 4” financial services firm.
 When she isn’t working to further Out Leadership’s global mission, you can usually find her on the way to a concert or obsessing over the looks at a local drag show.

-Teela is the Events Coordinator for Out Leadership.
+Teela is the Manager, Events and Global Initiatives for Out Leadership.
 In this role, she works closely with the Director of Global Initiatives on the execution of the Global Summits, and also provides logistical support for the Talent Accelerator and internal events.
 Previously, she worked in Investment Banking Operations.
 Teela graduated from the University of North Carolina at Greensboro in 2013 with a B. A. in Communication Studies and loves reading and traveling and is an active volunteer with Cheer New York.

 Beyond our offices, our team is passionately dedicated to furthering the cause of LGBT+ equality.
 Out team actively volunteers their time and donates to non-profit causes.